Overview of Corporate Governance Structure

 The Company believes that it appoints outside directors and outside Audit & Supervisory Board members whose independence is secured and who have extensive experience and a high level of insight in business management.

-The standards for appointing outside directors and outside Audit & Supervisory Board members are as follows.
+Standards for appointing outside directors and outside Audit & Supervisory Board members

 Independence Standards for Outside Directors